asadasivan/script_utils/easyReport/README_easyReport.md

 The rest will be handled automatically by the tool.
 The tool currently provides pagination, column sorting, searching, etc.

 ## Note
 <b> When you copy the script, ensure to copy the assets directory for all js and CSS files.
 This is required for the features to work.
-Make sure the assets directory is placed where the HTML report is created <b>
+Make sure the assets directory is placed where the HTML report is created. <b>